What to Know About a Workplace Dress Code

 Certain Restrictions

-• Slogans or pictures - no political or religious slogans, advertisements or nude or semi-nude pictures on clothing
+• Slogans or pictures - no political or religious slogans, advertisements, or nude/semi-nude images on clothing

 • Baggy clothing

-• Revealing attire, including open cropped shirts, shorts and see-through material
+• Revealing attire, including cropped shirts, shorts, and see-through material

-• Footwear that's loose, has a wedge or high heel or is slippery
+• Footwear that is loose, has a wedge or high heel, or is slippery

 • Socks and other hosiery